Illinois Compiled Statutes

 regulation, the provisions of this Act shall prevail and control.

-Nothing in this Act shall be construed to replace or diminish the rights
+Except as provided in Section 10.5, nothing in this Act shall be construed to replace or diminish the rights

 of employees established by Section 36d of "An Act to create the State Universities